GFRC Online Auctions

 Call Matt at (917) 727-1893 or Darrell at (929) 322-4953 to Schedule

-Welcome to a GFRC Online Auctions Connoisseur's Series auction sales featuring Mike's Seated Quarters (Part 1) and a small group of AU Early Walking Liberty Halves.
-We've known both consignors for some years as collectors.
+Welcome to a GFRC Online Auctions Connoisseur's Series auction sales featuring Mike's Seated Quarters (Part 2) and a small group of additional lots.
+I've known Mike for some years as a passionate collector.
 Mike has spent significant time and resources working on his complete Liberty Seated Quarters set that is listed in the PCGS Registry as the fourth all-time highest graded set.
 That is saying a lot!
-This is the first part of his Seated Quarters set with rare and scarce dates abound that are not normally seen in these grades with this kind of eye appeal.
+This is the second part of his Seated Quarters set with rare and scarce dates abound that are not normally seen in these grades with this kind of eye appeal.
 We're honored that Mike chose GFRC to sell his impressive set.
-The group of AU Early Walking Liberty Halves is from a new consignor to GFRC.
-There are a few of the San Francisco issues as well as the key 1921 and 1921-D half dollars included with this offering.

 The GFRC Online Auctions application was designed with simplicity for bidders given the No Buyer's Fee policy.
 Bidders do not need to contemplate the Buyer's Fee percentage when placing bids.
 Every bidder is free to bid what they wish to pay for a lot.
 This fact become measurably important during the final hour of the auction sale whereby bidders can stay focused on determining their auction ending bidding strategy without factoring in a Buyer's Fee.